Blue Quill, Edmonton: Population mobility

-Shopping, services, and recreation
+Amenities

 Commencing in April 2010, with the opening of the Century Park LRT station, the LRT provides residents with access to the downtown core, the University of Alberta, and to shopping and services at Southgate Centre.

 The Derrick Golf and Winter Club is located to the north west in the adjoining neighbourhood of Westbrook Estates.
 The club provides its members with "golf, tennis, indoor aquatic center, childcare, curling, badminton, large fitness center, two studios, and an outdoor volleyball court", as well as access to outdoor ski trails and an outdoor skating rink.

 There are 2 schools in the neighbourhood, St. Teresa Catholic Elementary School, operated by the Edmonton Catholic School System and Sweet Grass school, operated by Edmonton Public schools.
 Sweet Grass school is part of the Spanish International Baccalaureate program, and St.Teresa is a part of the Edmonton catholic schools Spanish bilingual program.

 The Taylor Baptist Seminary is located to the south of Blue Quill in the adjoining neighbourhood of Skyrattler.